Cabinet of the United Kingdom: History

-The modern Cabinet system was set up by Prime Minister David Lloyd George during his premiership, 1916–1922, with a Cabinet Office and secretariat, committee structures, unpublished minutes, and a clearer relationship with departmental Cabinet ministers.
-The formal procedures, practice and proceedings of the Cabinet remain largely unpublished.
+The modern Cabinet system, including the Cabinet Office, was introduced between 1916 and 1922 under Prime Minister David Lloyd George.
+A Cabinet secretariat was established in December 1916, and formal minutes and conclusions began to be recorded..
+Although the Cabinet Manual publicly sets out the principal rules, conventions and procedures governing Cabinet business, the records of individual Cabinet and Cabinet committee proceedings—including agendas, papers, minutes and correspondence—are generally not published contemporaneously.

 This development grew out of the exigencies of the First World War, where faster and better co-ordinated decisions across government were seen as a crucial part of the war effort.
 Decisions on mass conscription, co-ordination worldwide with other governments across international theatres, and armament production tied into a general war strategy that could be developed and overseen from an inner "War Cabinet".
 The country went through successive crises after the war: the 1926 general strike; the Great Depression of 1929–32; the rise of Bolshevism after 1917 and fascism after 1922; the Spanish Civil War 1936 onwards; the invasion of Abyssinia 1936; the League of Nations Crisis which followed; and the re-armament and resurgence of Germany from 1933, leading into the Second World War.